johannesjo/super-productivity/README.md

 ### Android
 There is a [very early(!)
 Android version available](https://play.google.com/store/apps/details?id=com.superproductivity.superproductivity&hl=gsw).
 The sources can be [found here](https://github.com/johannesjo/super-productivity-android).

-## Setup WebDAV Syncing
-When starting the app via the command line the path to where emergency backups are saved is printed out to the command line.
-Just take away the `/backup` sub folder from the path and use the remaining path to sync via the cloud.

 ## :hearts: Contributing
 There are several ways to help.

 1. **Spread the word:** More users means more possible people testing and contributing to the app which in turn means better stability and possibly more and better features.
-You can vote for Super Productivity on [product hunt](https://www.producthunt.com/posts/super-productivity) or on [AlternativeTo](https://alternativeto.net/software/super-productivity/), you can [tweet about it](https://twitter.com/intent/tweet?text=I%20like%20Super%20Productivity%20%20https%3A%2F%2Fsuper-productivity.com), share it on [linkedin](http://www.linkedin.com/shareArticle?mini=true&url=https://super-productivity.com&title=I%20like%20Super%20Productivity&) or [reddit](http://www.reddit.com/submit?url=https%3A%2F%2Fsuper-productivity.com&title=I%20like%20Super%20Productivity).
+You can vote for Super Productivity on [Product Hunt](https://www.producthunt.com/posts/super-productivity), [Softpedia](https://www.softpedia.com/get/Office-tools/Diary-Organizers-Calendar/Super-Productivity.shtml) or on [AlternativeTo](https://alternativeto.net/software/super-productivity/), you can [tweet about it](https://twitter.com/intent/tweet?text=I%20like%20Super%20Productivity%20%20https%3A%2F%2Fsuper-productivity.com), share it on [LinkedIn](http://www.linkedin.com/shareArticle?mini=true&url=https://super-productivity.com&title=I%20like%20Super%20Productivity&) or [reddit](http://www.reddit.com/submit?url=https%3A%2F%2Fsuper-productivity.com&title=I%20like%20Super%20Productivity).
 Every little bit helps !

 2. **[Make a feature or improvement request](https://github.com/johannesjo/super-productivity/issues/new)**: Something can be be done better?
 Something essential missing?
 Let us know!